Skip to content

 Adding a Staging Site

-The process for setting up a staging site is the same as production, but you will need to change the DOMAIN variable in your .env file on your staging server, to contain the URL for your staging site.
+The process for setting up a staging site is the same as for your production environment.
+The simplest approach is to override the DOMAIN environment variable on your staging server by editing its .env file to use a different URL (e.g., staging.example.com).

 Restricting Access to Staging Servers

 Using letsencrypt to generate your certs requires port 80 to be accessible on your server.
 If you would like to keep your site private by limiting access to certain IP addresses, you can still firewall port 443, but you will have to leave port 80 open.
-If you need to firewall port 80 as well, you will have to either use your own certs or look into another method of generating certs.
+Alternatively, you can use Traefik's IPAllowList middleware to restrict access to outside IPs.

 Adding Demo Content